Pyomo/pyomo/doc/OnlineDocs/pyomo_overview/simple_examples.rst

    def obj_expression(m):
        return pyo.summation(m.c, m.x)

-To declare an objective function, the Pyomo component called :class:`Objective` is used.
+To declare an objective function, use the Pyomo functions :func:`Minimize` or :func:`Maximize`.
+These functions create a Pyomo component of type :class:`Objective` with the appropriate *sense*.
 The ``rule`` argument gives the name of a function that returns the objective expression.
-The default *sense* is minimization.
-For maximization, the ``sense=pyo.maximize`` argument must be used.
 The name that is declared, which is ``OBJ`` in this case, appears in some reports and can be almost any name.

 .. testcode::

-   model.OBJ = pyo.Objective(rule=obj_expression)
+   model.OBJ = pyo.Minimize(rule=obj_expression)

 Declaration of constraints is similar.
 A function is declared to generate the constraint expression.
 In this case, there can be multiple